ooni/spec/data-formats/df-002-dnst.md

 As of 2022-08-23, resolutions performed by the system/go resolver are represented in two distinct ways:

-1. all mainline experiments artifically split a lookup into two entries, one for `A` and the other for `AAAA`;
+1. all mainline experiments artificially split a lookup into two queries and replies, one for `A` and the other for `AAAA`;

 2. new step-by-step code (which eventually will become the default) represents a